Bandar Seri Begawan & Omar Ali Saifuddin Mosque

 A Cool Photo Spot

 In case you are looking for a way to take less ordinary photos of Bandar Seri Begawan and its main monument, you can obtain a quite unusual angle from the Sungei Kedayan Bridge, north of the mosque.
 At sunset, the light is very special.
-This viewpoint is great to get an overview of the majestic mosque surrounded by villages on stilts built over the swamps and the river just like Kampong Ayer, the “Water Village” on the opposite bank of the river.
+This viewpoint is great to get an overview of the majestic mosque surrounded by villages on stilts built over the swamps and the river just like Kampong Ayer.

-These rustic villages can be found in the immediate proximity of the mosque, which is a quite stunning contrast.
-Marble and gold on one side, wooden houses over the mud on the other side…
+I couldn’t help noticing this contrast again.
+Marble and gold on one side, rustic villages with wooden houses over the mud on the other side…